growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

-# Group management
+# UserGroup Management

-By using the group management function, you can set the authority that only specific users can view and edit the contents on a page basis.
+By using the UserGroup Management function, you can set the authority that only specific users can view and edit the contents on a page basis.

 To set a group,
 you need to operate from the administration menu as a user with administrator authority.

-## グループの作成
+## Create group

-管理メニューの「グループ管理」に移動します。
+Go to "UserGroup Management" in the administration menu.

 `![group1](./images/group1.png)`